platformsh/platformsh-docs/use-platform/set-up-local-development.md

 ## Use the CLI

-Use the cli to get a copy of your project, so that you can start working locally.
+Use the CLI to get a copy of your project, so that you can start working locally.

 In order to copy your project locally, you'll need to know its project